 Did you know that the same plant that grows coffee beans also makes a great houseplant?
-Considered to be among the easiest and hardiest of houseplants, coffee plant is great for both experienced or beginner gardeners.
+Considered to be among the easiest and hardiest of houseplants, the coffee plant is great for both experienced and beginner gardeners.
 Not only is coffee plant care easy, but the plant itself is lovely and makes a wonderful addition to the home.

 How to Grow Coffee Plant

 Many people wonder if they will actually be able to harvest coffee beans when growing coffee plants.
-If the coffee plant is grown in ideal conditions indoors, it will eventually flower when it matures, which can take 3-5 years.
+If the coffee plant is grown in ideal conditions indoors, it will eventually flower when it matures, which can take three to five years.
 Even in the best of conditions, however, you can only expect a few flowers to form, but, if you hand pollinate them, they will produce the berries that contain coffee beans.
 You may not get enough to brew a whole pot of coffee, but you may get enough to give roasting a few coffee beans a fun try.